Feefo logo

 Dear (customer name),

-This is to let you know that I have received your booking deposit of (deposit amount) and can confirm that you have been booked to stay at our (property name) from (holiday dates & number of nights).
+This is to let you know that I have received your booking deposit of (deposit amount) and can confirm that you have been booked to stay at (property name) from (holiday dates & number of nights).

-The total price for this booking is (total) and the balance of (balance amount) is due no later than (date balance due).
+The total price for this booking is (total), and the balance of (balance amount) is due no later than (date balance due).
 I will send you a reminder with a payment link a few days before.

 (Insert the key points as outlined in the section above)

-When I receive your full payment I will send you the directions and welcome arrangements.
+When I receive your full payment, I will send you the directions and welcome arrangements.

 (Insert details of any extra requests or answer questions)